-Contact the Credit Bureaus: Contact at least one of the three major credit bureaus to have a fraud alert placed on your credit file.
+Contact at least one of the three major credit bureaus to have a fraud alert placed on your credit file.
 Once your fraud alert has been confirmed, it will automatically be shared with the other two major bureaus, and all three agencies will send you free copies of your credit report.
 The alert will require creditors to contact you before they open any new credit accounts or modify your existing accounts.
-(Note: After a fraud alert is filed you will have to confirm new credit activity from your registered phone number.)
 The credit reports you receive should reflect if somebody has opened accounts in your name or if an unauthorized address is associated with any credit activity.

-Contact Check Verification Companies: If you know that bank accounts have been opened in your name, or if somebody may be using stolen checks from your account, contact the major check verification companies and inform them of the identity thef so that they will not honor fake or stolen checks made out in your name.
+If you know that bank accounts have been opened in your name, or if somebody may be using stolen checks from your account, contact the major check verification companies and inform them of the identity theft so that they will not honor fake or stolen checks made out in your name.
 You should also notify your bank of any stolen checks, and should promptly report any incident of forgery.

 - CheckRite: (800) 766-2748

 - ChexSystems:- (800) 428-9623

 Notify Banks and Creditors: Contact your banks and creditors, by phone and in writing, and report the incident.
 Request that they flag your accounts and notify you of any unusual account activity.